Strep A: Parents warned to look out for these symptoms as scarlet fever cases rise

 In more serious cases, you should call 999 or go to A&E if:

-- Your child is having difficulty breathing – you may notice grunting noises or their tummy sucking under their ribs
+- Your child is having difficulty breathing – you may notice grunting noises or their tummy sucking in under their ribs

 - There are pauses when your child breathes